-- Mitochondrial disease is an inherited chronic illness that can be present at birth or develop later in life. - It causes debilitating physical and cognitive disabilities, loss of muscle coordination; muscle weakness and pain; seizures; vision and/or hearing loss; learning disabilities - It is estimated that 1 in 4,000 people has Mito.
+- Mitochondrial disease is an inherited chronic illness that can be present at birth or develop later in life. - It causes debilitating physical and cognitive disabilities, loss of muscle coordination; muscle weakness and pain; seizures; vision and/or hearing loss; learning disabilities

-- mtDNA inherited diseases affect many tissues with variable features. - there are hundreds of different mitochondrial diseases with a spectrum of abnormalities - identical mtDNA mutations may not produce identical diseases.
+- mtDNA inherited diseases affect many tissues with variable features. there are hundreds of different mitochondrial diseases with a spectrum of abnormalities identical mtDNA mutations may not - identical mtDNA mutations may not produce identical diseases.

-Inherited mitochondrial disease show a complex pattern of inheritance
+Inherited mitochondrial diseases show complex patterns of inheritance